 Ask the unanswered questions

 “The way we do our podcast is we don’t spend a lot of time building up the topic.
-We actually get into certain specifics and then ask the deeper questions.
+We actually get into certain specifics and then ask the deeper and better podcast interview questions.
 For example, yesterday we had a guest — he’s a VC from a company in Canada … Nobody really goes in and asks them things like, ‘Hey, what if a company fails to keep up with the accountability that they promised?
 What happens after that?’
 So those are some unanswered questions.
 Typically, when you look at any topic, the nitty-gritty of how things really work never get answered, so those are the kinds of things we wanted to really go in and tackle.”

 Focus on a vision — not on download numbers